 An Integrated Approach Utilizing Insider Knowledge

 With one team, in one firm, HSE provides higher education leaders with an unparalleled perspective: innovative solutions that result from the combination of decades of leadership in academia and strategic legal counsel.
-HSE Senior Higher Education Counsel Daan Braveman, and HSE Partner Theresa A. Conroy leverage their combined decades of on-campus leadership experience (see Insider’s Knowledge) to help institutions create mission-driven opportunities out of crises and challenges while preserving institutional culture.
+The team’s perspective comes from decades of on-campus leadership experience from HSE Senior Higher Education Counsel Daan Braveman and HSE Retired Partner Theresa A. Conroy.
+Today, their combined insights inform how we help institutions create mission-driven opportunities out of crises and challenges while preserving institutional culture.

 Staying Ahead of Disruption: HSE Higher Education Consulting Capabilities

-Theresa (Terri) A. Conroy, partner and head of the firm’s Higher Education Practice Group, spent seven years at the State University of New York College at Brockport as a faculty member, academic administrator, Director of Affirmative Action, and Associate Director of Human Resources.
+Theresa (Terri) A. Conroy, former chair of the firm’s Higher Education practice, retired from private practice in December 2021.
+Throughout her years of leadership, Terri methodically transferred her industry knowledge—the foundation for our approach to advising and counseling institutions—to the team that continues the firm’s important work in the higher education sector.
+She spent seven years at the State University of New York College at Brockport as a faculty member, academic administrator, Director of Affirmative Action, and Associate Director of Human Resources.
 As the Director of Affirmative Action, Terri reported to the President of the College and was responsible for ensuring the College’s compliance with its affirmative action obligations and certain labor and employment laws and policies, as well as supervising all faculty and administrative staff searches.
 She led the College’s faculty and staff diversity initiatives, investigated complaints of discrimination, taught higher education law at the graduate level, and served on campus-wide committees, including strategic planning and the College’s Better Community Committee.
 Terri’s responsibilities also included key areas of student affairs, including Section 504 and Title IX.
 Terri has also been an adjunct faculty member at Monroe Community College (Rochester, NY).